Aloha and welcome, everyone!

 This is why the Pīkake style with Momi shells is so timeless.
 It doesn’t rely on bold shapes or heavy texture.
 Instead, its beauty comes from harmony — each shell supporting the next, creating a soft, elegant flow that feels both simple and meaningful.

 Just like the jasmine flower that inspired its name, the Single Pīkake style carries a beauty that feels soft, natural, and unforgettable.
-It’s simple, yet full of life — and it’s the very beginning of understanding Niʻihau shell jewelry styles.
+Simple in appearance yet full of life, it’s often the very beginning of understanding the beauty and flow of Niʻihau shell jewelry styles.

-➡️ Next blog, we’ll explore the Double Pīkake style — fuller, fluffier, and often what people picture when they hear “Pīkake.”
-I’ll show how it’s built, what makes it more advanced, and why it’s such a satisfying style to sew.
+And this is only the beginning.
+In the next blog, we’ll step into the world of the Double Pīkake style — fuller, fluffier, and often the style many people picture when they hear the word “Pīkake.”
+I’ll share how it’s built, what makes it more advanced, and some of the little details that make this style both challenging and satisfying to create.